Top Design Tips to Minimize the Cost of CNC Machining

 Low-cost design tips for CNC Machining

-When looking at the costs associated with CNC machining, there is one important rule to keep in mind: the longer a part takes to machine, the more expensive it will be.
-Stemming from this rule are a number of other factors that come into play, such as (materials that are easier to machine are faster and thus cheaper to work with) and part design.
+When looking at the costs associated with CNC machining, there is one important rule to keep in mind: the longer a part takes to a machine, the more expensive it will be.
+Stemming from this rule are a number of other factors that come into play, such as material choice (materials that are easier to machine are faster and thus cheaper to work with) and part design.
 Today, we’ll focus on part design and how certain design choices can influence and reduce CNC Machining costs.

 1. Avoid thin walls